-Health and Safety legislation places duties on employers for the health and safety of their employees and anyone else on the premises.
-In schools this includes responsibility for the headteacher and teachers, non-teaching staff, pupils and visitors (including contractors).
-Who the employer is depends on the type of school.
-Chadsgrove School is committed to providing a first aid service which satisfies the school's needs in terms of the requirements specified in the Health and Safety (First Aid) Regulations 1981 latest edition of Regulations 2018.
+Chadsgrove School recognises its legal obligations to provide first aid for all its staff and whilst it is not a legal obligation we provide first aid for all pupils including those in the Early Years department.
+The school is committed to providing a first aid service which satisfies the school's needs in terms of the requirements specified in the Health and Safety (First Aid) Regulations 1981 latest edition of Regulations 2018.

-This legislation sets out the required standards for first aid in the workplace, including guidelines on first aid kits, training of first aid personnel and provision of first aid rooms.
+This legislation sets out the required standards for first aid in the workplace, including guidelines on contents of first aid kits, training of first aid personnel and provision of first aid rooms.
 This policy requires that all first aid injuries be reported and treated.